yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 11: Connect to SqlServer2008 VM

-In this task, you will open an RDP connection to the SqlServer2008 VM, disable Internet Explorer Enhanced Security Configuration, and add a firewall rule to open port 1433 to inbound TCP traffic.
-You will also install Data Migration Assistant (DMA).
+In this task, you open an RDP connection to the SqlServer2008 VM, disable Internet Explorer Enhanced Security Configuration, and add a firewall rule to open port 1433 to inbound TCP traffic.
+You also install the Microsoft Data Migration Assistant (DMA).

 1. As you did for the JumpBox, navigate to the SqlServer2008 VM blade in the Azure portal, select **Overview** from the left-hand menu, and then select **Connect** on the top menu.